 - Units and symbols.
 One key aspect in problem solving is teaching students how to select, interpret, and use units and symbols.
 Emphasize the use of units whenever applicable.
 Develop a habit of using appropriate units and symbols yourself at all times.

 - Criteria for success.
-Help students to consider from the beginning what a logical type of answer would be.
+Help students consider, from the beginning, what a logical type of answer would be.
 What characteristics will it possess?
 For example, a quantitative problem will require an answer in some form of numerical units (e.g., $/kg product, square cm, etc.) while an optimization problem requires an answer in the form of either a numerical maximum or minimum.

 Think about it